t1ml3arn-test-assignments/Software-Testing-Udacity-cs258-/conspect.md

 ### When Coverage does not work

-If we depend on 3d party code (OS I/O) it is better to test with specification in mind, rather than use automatic metrics (like branch coverage). *Fail injection* might help to test software behavior, to simulate I/O errors etc.
+If we depend on 3d party code (OS I/O) it is better to test with specification in mind, rather than use automatic metrics (like branch coverage). *fault injection* might help to test software behavior, to simulate I/O errors etc.

 ### What does it mean if code is not covered

 1. **Infeasible code** - the code that cannot be executed.
 	It is not always a bad thing, e.g. code is good and can reach *Infeasible* part **only** if we made a mistake somewhere.
 It is possible to tell coverage tool to ignore infeasible code.
 2. Code not worth covering
 	Such code is simple but can be *very* hard to trigger.
-If we need to test this - it is better to use *fail injection* technique.
+If we need to test this - it is better to use *fault injection* technique.
 3. Inadequate test suite
 	Either test code should be improved to achive more coverage, or it can be left at is is since we don't need to get 100% coverage.